Individuals with neurofibromatosis type 2 (NF2/Merlin), commonly suffer severe dry eye issues.

 Tumor growth on different nerves in the skull, schwannoma tumors, can result in nerve damage and cause either dry or watery eyes.
 Also, tumor drug treatments commonly result in body-wide dehydration to the eyes and major organs.

 When the eye blinks a tear is meant to wash a tear over the eye surface and also maintain an oil barrier, both are needed to protect the cornea from scratches and bacteria that would otherwise cause risk of infection.
 If not properly lubricated the eye is at risk of cracked cornea issues; depending how damaged the cornea is, number of cracks, and depth of the cracks, the individual is at risk of a permanently damage vision, and can lead to corneal blindness.

 If an individual is experiencing early symptoms or complete loss of function of either the 1) facial nerve (cranial nerve 7), or 2) the trigeminal nerve (cranial nerve 5) resulting in trigeminal neuralgia, the eye may either produce fluids to protect the eye properly.
 However; 3) medications including either chemotherapy, or molecular target tumor treatments, commonly result in a side effect of whole body dehydration including dehydration of fluids necessary for the eyes.

-Dry eyes can be the result of the start of Cranial Nerve 7 (CN7) Facial Nerve damage and eye drops might be needed regularly, the preservatives found in bottled eye drops are often irritating when used in excess and individual eye drop options are helpful.
+Dry eyes can be the result of the start of Cranial Nerve 7 (CN7) Facial Nerve damage and eye drops might be needed regularly, the preservatives found in bottled eye drops are often irritating when used in excess and single use eye drop options are helpful.